Finishing up my math major. Alaskan summer. Four months in South America. My 2023 in review.

 There’s another question (for another time) of whether it was necessary for me to go back to college to get these experiences; whether things like learning math and studying abroad are even the best way broaden my perspective, get out of my comfort zone, surprise me, etc. I’m not sure, but for what it’s worth, I think school has done a pretty good job of it so far.

 × Close.
-There are a few things left here and there that I hope to get out of my few months as a student in 202437
+There are a few things left here and there that I hope to get out of my last few months as a student in 202437

 I’ve joked about tacking on an extra minor I don’t intend to complete or leaving one degree requirement undone so I don’t graduate, because it feels so permanent — once I get that diploma, I’ll never be a college student again (and won’t be eligible for any more education discounts!).On a more serious note, I’ve heard of some essentially all-but-bachelor’s-degree startup founders who purposely did this to stay eligible for stuff like the Thiel Fellowship, etc.